-The accounting treatment of non-current depends on whether they are reported in the governmentwide or fund financial statements.
-In the governmentwide financial statements, all non-current liabilities that will be repaid from governmental resources are reported as liabilities in the government-wide statements.
-In the fund financial statements, current liabilities for governmental funds are not reported as liabilities or presented anywhere else in these statements.
-The Council did not have any noncurrent liabilities at year-end.
+The accounting treatment of non-current liabilities depends on whether they are reported in the government-wide or fund financial statements.
+In the government-wide financial statements, all non-current liabilities that will be repaid from governmental resources are reported as liabilities in the government-wide statements.
+In the fund financial statements, non-current liabilities for governmental funds are not k.
+Non-Current (Long-Term) Liabilities (Continued)